The Rise of Remote Work in France: Facts And Figures

 Remote Work and Flexibility

 For those who work remotely, there is one thing that they share in common.
-It is flexibility.
+It is flexible.
 An increasing amount of businesses recognize the benefit of flexible working.
 Parents can now get more flexibility in their schedules.
 And one of the best perks of remote work is the absence of daily commute to or from work!
 People have a greater choice about where they live with a population shift from big cities to less populated areas.

 - flexibility: souplesse